Gaikarayush/Gaikarayush/README.md

 - Hi, I’m @Gaikarayush
-- I’m interested in Web Development
+- I’m interested in Web Development, Software development, Java Developer, Backend Engineer.
-- I’m currently learning Python, JS, HTML, CSS
+- I’m currently learning Java, HTML, CSS, JS.
-- Contact me on Instagram:- @_who_is_ayushhh
+- Contact me on Instagram:- @_who_is_iyoushhh_

 <!---
 Gaikarayush/Gaikarayush is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.